-Our novel brain cancer therapy Cotara is a targeted monoclonal antibody linked to a radioisotope that is administered as a single infusion directly into the tumor, destroying the tumor from the inside out, with minimal exposure to healthy tissue.
-Cotara is currently in a Phase II safety and efficacy study designed to treat up to 40 patients at first relapse.
-Cotara has been granted orphan drug status and fast track designation for the treatment of GBM and anaplastic astrocytoma by the U.S. Food and Drug Administration.
+Cotara is our lead DNA/histone-targeting antibody based on our Tumor Necrosis Therapy ("TNT") technology platform.
+A novel approach to treating brain cancer, Cotara is a targeted monoclonal antibody linked to a radioisotope that is administered as a single-infusion, one-time therapy directly into the tumor, destroying the tumor from the inside out, with minimal exposure to healthy tissue.
+With respect to our Cotara brain cancer program that uses a single stand alone treatment, we have recently reported promising interim median overall survival of 8.8 months from a Phase II trial for recurrent glioblastoma multiforme ("GBM"), the deadliest form of brain cancer.
+Cotara has been granted orphan drug status and fast track designation for the treatment of GBM and anaplastic astrocytoma by the U.S. Food and Drug Administration ("FDA").